jaafar-shiha/safaqatek/README.md

 Simply browse the app for the latest deals and discounts on your favorite products, add them to your cart, and make your purchase.
 With every transaction, you earn points that can be redeemed for cash back, gift cards, and other exciting prizes.

 The more you shop, the more you win.
-Safaqatek - صفقاتك اشتر لتربح also features daily giveaways and promotions, giving you even more chances to win big.
+Safaqatek also features daily giveaways and promotions, giving you even more chances to win big.

-With a user-friendly interface and secure payment options, Safaqatek - صفقاتك اشتر لتربح makes shopping and earning rewards simple and hassle-free.
+With a user-friendly interface and secure payment options, Safaqatek makes shopping and earning rewards simple and hassle-free.